mikeizbicki/cmc-csci040/README.md

 You should view collaboration as a way to improve your understanding, not as a way to do less work.

-**COVID-19 Policy:**

-I want to respect everyone's various comfort levels with COVID exposure.
-Therefore:

-1. you will be encouraged to work closely with other students in this class,
-1. but you will not be required to work too closely (for example by sharing computers).

-If you are quarantined and cannot come to class:

-1. you are excused from the quizzes you miss and won't have to retake them;

-1. you are still responsible for turning in labs/projects on time;

-    1. unless you are also ill, then I will grant an appropriate extension
 ## Schedule

 | Week | Date        | Topic                                                |